JamesLauer/iss-weather-pipeline/README.md

 Python functions used in the AWS Lambda functions.
 For the integration tests, AWS's Moto package (which mocks AWS resources) was used to detect errors in the functions that use AWS's Boto3 package.
 The unit and integration tests can be seen in the tests/ directory.

-For e2e testing, this occurs within GitHub Actions by invoking Step Functions, Lambda functions and other AWS microservices using the AWS CLI with bash scripting, which is pre-installed into GitHub Actions.
+For e2e testing, this occurs within GitHub Actions by invoking Step unctions, Lambda functions and other AWS microservices using the AWS CLI with bash scripting, which is pre-installed into GitHub Actions.
 The e2e test works by deploying the same CloudFormation template as what's used in the final stack with certain parameters changed via the parameter-overrides flag in AWS SAM.
 Examples include the test file to be used, which only contains 5 cities instead of all the cities and "-test" added to the end of certain resource parameters to differentiate them from the final resources.

 Following deployment of the e2e stack, the SF-1_1: PassesSF and SF-2_1: WeatherSF Step Functions are invoked and then the L-3_1: create_update_final_table and L-3_2: data_tests_final_table are invoked.
-At this point, GitHub Actions won't know if there's a failure on the AWS side, therefore, the CloudWatch logs are parsed to determine if "ERROR" or "FAIL" keywords (the "FAIL" keyword is logged when a data test fails) appear, if so, the GitHub Actions worflow fails and the subsequent steps, which includes the deployment of the final CloudFormation stack, does not occur.
-Additionally, there are workflow jobs that disable the e2e stacks EventBridge rules and CloudWatch alarms so that the test stack's pipeline is not invoked and errors aren't logged, and also a workflow job that deletes the test stacks S3 data at the start of the workflow.
+At this point, GitHub Actions won't know if there's a failure on the AWS side, therefore, the CloudWatch logs are parsed to determine if "ERROR"  or "FAIL" keywords (the "FAIL" keyword is logged when a data test fails) appear, if so, the GitHub Actions workflow fails and the subsequent steps, which includes the deployment of the final CloudFormation stack, does not occur.
+Additionally, there are workflow jobs that disable the e2e stack's EventBridge rules and CloudWatch alarms so that the test stack's pipeline is not invoked and errors aren't logged.
+Additionally, there's a workflow job that deletes the test stack's S3 data at the start of the workflow.
 This ensures that the workflow can be run on Git push each time without failing because of objects already existing in the test S3 bucket.

 See .github/workflows/actions-pipeline.yaml for the e2e tests.